 If we assume most parents want their children to succeed in school and a growth mindset fosters academic success then I guess the question becomes how do we foster a growth mindset?
 According to Carol Dweck there are several ways to foster a growth mindset.
 You can teach your children how the brain works.
 You can praise your children for effort rather than intelligence.
 You can incorporate the word yet into your vocabulary.
 You can teach your children how to set goals.
 You can teach your children how to have self-control.

 Today I would like to talk about effective praise.
 There are two kinds of praise, effective praise and ineffective praise.
 What makes one effective and the other ineffective?
 If the point of praise is to promote self-esteem, reinforce good behavior and encourage children to succeed, then I would venture to say that the way most parents praise their children is ineffective – it doesn’t achieve the intended goal.
+Telling a child, “Good job, Champ,” doesn’t achieve any of the afore mentioned goals.

 What is effective praise?
 Effective praise also known as process praise, as its name suggests, highlights what the child did in order to succeed.
 Effective praise doesn’t label, it doesn’t judge, it simply tells a child what you saw happened and how you feel about what happened.
 Let’s say your child does well on his/her math test.
 Instead of saying, “Wow, you’re amazing!” you can simply say, “Wow I bet you really studied hard, I’m so proud of you.”
 And you can add, “Tell me about what you did to make this grade?”

 For many parents, this type of praise is not very satisfying, it doesn’t convey the joy and enthusiasm they feel in the face of a child’s success.
 However, if we are honest, praise is not for the parent to feel good, it’s for the child to feel good and succeed, effective praise accomplishes this goal.
+Instead of the child being dependent on the parent for their judgement, the child is learning to draw conclusions about themselves.